Parents’ Handbook 2014-15

 Each month, parents have the opportunity to order age appropriate books for their child from Scholastic Books.
 Support of this service provides free books and supplies to the preschool and kindergarten.
 Your child's teacher will provide additional information.

-Pastor Mark Fitzsimmons and Associate in Ministry Heather Langan lead Chapel with the children each week on Thursdays.
-Students who attend school on Mondays and Wednesdays will have a special chapel service twice a month.
+Pastor Mark Fitzsimmons and Associate in Ministry Heather George lead Chapel with the children each week on alternating Wednesdays and Thursdays.
 Children are taught that Jesus loves them through song and story.
 Pre-K students have an opportunity to serve as acolytes.
 Kindergartners help to lead the worship as song leaders.
 Parents are always welcome to attend Chapel.
 Please check with your child's teacher as to which day Chapel occurs when planning to attend.

 The safety of your child is of utmost importance.
-Until the teachers get to know the parents, we may ask a parent for identification.
-We will require a driver's license identification with the name matching the name given to us by the parent in writing when your child is not picked up by you.
-Please inform those people who might be picking up your child that you will write a note to the teacher with their name on it and they will need to show a driver's license in order for your child to be released to them.
-Children must be signed in and out daily by their parent or care giver at each classroom door.
+Until the teachers get to know the parents, grandparents, or caregivers, we may ask for identification.
+We will require a driver's license identification with the name matching the name given to us by the parent when your child is not picked up by you.
+Please inform those people who might be picking up your child that their name has been added to the emergency card and they will need to show a driver's license in order for your child to be released to them.
+Children must be signed in and out daily by their parent or caregiver at each classroom door.
 Please notify your child's teacher if any changes occur.
 Please enter name and phone number of pick-up person on sign in sheet.